PixelTheDev/vnc/README.md

 ### Installation

 ##### Requirement:
- - A Heroku account ( Register on Heroku )
+ - A Railway account ( Register on Railway )
  - Stable Network (Not ultra-fast needed)

-##### Steps for Heroku:
-- Click on “ Deploy to Heroku “ Button
-- Choose a name for your Web Application ( such as mycoolvpswithvnc )
-- In Heroku, click on “ Deploy app “
-- Finish, Enjoy !

 ##### Steps for Railway:
 - Click on “ Deploy to Railway “ Button
 - Choose a name for your Web Application ( such as powerfulfree )
-- In Raikway, click on “ Deploy app “
+- In Railway, click on “ Deploy app “
 - Finish, Enjoy !